matplotlib/basemap/doc/users/graticule.rst

 latitude and longitude lines.
 Basemap does this with the :func:`~mpl_toolkits.basemap.Basemap.drawparallels` and :func:`~mpl_toolkits.basemap.Basemap.drawmeridians` instance methods.
-The longitude and latitude lines can be labelled where they the map projection boundary.
+The longitude and latitude lines can be labelled where they intersect the map projection boundary.
 There are four exceptions:  meridians and parallels cannot be labelled on maps with
 ``proj`` set to ``ortho`` (orthographic) or